shruti2126/Air-Distance-Calc/README.md

 # About
-A project created for a Software Engineering Competition.
+A simple webservice created for a Software Engineering Competition.
+An Air-Distance-Calculator that uses the "Haversine Formula" to output the air distance (Km) between two places when provided in the form of latitude and longitude coordinates OR String addresses (that can be converted into (lat, lng) coordinates using the "Fetch Coordinates" button).
-Frontend created using ReactJS using create-react-app and backend in Java with Spring Boot.
+Frontend was created using ReactJS using create-react-app and backend in Java with Spring Boot.

 # Backend
 https://github.com/shruti2126/air-distance-calc-backend/tree/backend